Top Things to Do in Baton Rouge

-From museums celebrating Louisiana's storied past to brand new restaurants and distilleries, the capital city of Baton Rouge has plenty to keep you busy!
+From museums and golf to restaurants and distilleries, the capital city of Baton Rouge has plenty to keep you busy!

 Two state capitols, countless stories: That’s what you’ll find when visiting the Louisiana State Capitol and Old State Capitol in downtown Baton Rouge.
 The Old State Capitol’s museum houses artworks and historical exhibits that tell the story of Baton Rouge and Louisiana.
 The so-called “Castle on the River” is a dramatic example of Gothic and Victorian architecture, and was the state’s seat of government until the 1930s.
 Don’t miss the grandiose stained-glass dome inside — it’s one of the most Instagram-worthy sights in all of Baton Rouge.
 Admission is free.
 The Louisiana State Capitol — the tallest state capitol building in the nation, at 450 feet — is likewise a monument to Louisiana’s history, political and otherwise.
 Be sure to visit the 27th-floor Observation Deck overlooking Baton Rouge.

 Right around the corner from the Louisiana State Capitol is the Capitol Park Museum.
 From Louis Armstrong to Huey P. Long, from Mardi Gras to fais-do-do, and from the nation-building commerce of the Mississippi River to the life-sustaining bounty of the Gulf of Mexico, the Capitol Park Museum provides a glimpse of Louisiana’s unique history.

 Louisiana State University’s reputation looms large over Baton Rouge — and we’re not just talking football, either.
 Take the LSU Rural Life Museum.
 This outdoor museum takes visitors on a time-traveling journey through the state’s history, with hundreds of artifacts, plantation quarters and a variety of architectural styles unique to the region.